Is It Fashion or Is It Art? Roberto Capucci’s Sculpture Dresses

 In the 1970s, however, he started to truly make sculptures out of fabric.
 One of the first sculpture dresses, called Colonna (1978), was based on a Doric column.
 He continues in this vein today.
 Capucci’s sculpture dresses aren’t based on practicality, he says, and they aren’t related to current trends, either.
 He views his work first and foremost as a means of expressing himself.
 He’s very upfront about the fact that his dresses aren’t meant for every day, but he’s also adamant that they are wearable.
 He says that some of his more recent work wasn’t designed with practicality in mind, but “with a few corrections they can be made wearable.”

 While he doesn’t seem keen to give a definitive answer to the artist versus fashion designer question, in many ways Capucci works like a sculptor.
 Instead of participating in big fashion events like Fashion Week, which he used to do, he now shows his sculpture dresses in settings completely of his own choosing.
-He has exhibited at the Venice Biennale, and he’s had solo exhibitions in the Philadelphia Museum of Art and in several Italian cities.
+He has exhibited at the Venice Biennale, and he’s had solo exhibitions at the Philadelphia Museum of Art and in several Italian cities.
 Capucci’s sculpture dresses also appeared in the Metropolitan Museum of Art’s 2018 blockbuster Heavenly Bodies: Fashion and the Catholic Imagination.
-He also has his own museum, the Roberto Capucci Foundation, in Florence.
+He also has his own museum, the Roberto Capucci Foundation, in Florence, Italy.

 Regardless of whether you consider Capucci’s sculpture dresses to be sculpture or fashion, they’re clearly incredible works of art.
 Capucci is very inspired by nature.
 He incorporates natural motifs, and sometimes actual pieces of nature, into many of his works.
 He’s been known to use some pretty unorthodox materials in his creations, including plastic and stones.
 He uses many bright colors and has clearly been influenced by many different modernist movements, including Italian Futurism.